paulcpk/frontend-framework-comparison/README.md

 - Nuxt.js (Vue)
 - Sapper (Svelte)

-The objective is to build a simple blog with the [JSONPlaceholder API](http://jsonplaceholder.typicode.com/) as a backend.
+The objective is to build a simple blog with the [DEV.to API](https://docs.dev.to/api/) as a backend.
+Every example app should use bootstrap, display a list of posts and a single post view and should be rendered as static html.

+## Ranking